Signs and symptoms of hypertension

 Many people have high blood pressure but are unaware of their health condition.
 It will help to know some of the warning signs of hypertension so you can get early treatment.

-High blood pressure is a dangerous condition that can affect the heart as it makes the heart work harder to pump blood to all parts of the body.
-It can also cause the hardening of arteries and can lead to stroke.
+High blood pressure is a dangerous condition that can affect the heart, as it makes the heart work harder to pump blood to all parts of the body.
+It can also cause the hardening of arteries, which can lead to stroke.

-The fact that hypertension cannot be seen nor felt most times makes it more dangerous.
+The fact that hypertension cannot be seen or felt most of the time makes it more dangerous.
 It is a silent killer.
 Your blood pressure could be high, and you won’t know.
-In fact, according to the CDC, about one in five adults with hypertension are unaware of their condition.
+In fact, according to the CDC, about one in five adults with hypertension is unaware of their condition.